All Polyhedral Manifolds are Connected by a 2-Step Refolding

 \section{Transformation Between Tree-Shaped Polycubes}

 Next we consider \defn{tree-shaped $n$-cubes}, that is, polyhedral manifolds formed from $n$ unit cubes in 3D \defn{joined} face-to-face in a tree structure (forming a tree dual graph).
-Here, when two cubes get joined together at a common face, we remove that face from the manifold, preserving that the manifold is homeomorphic to a disk.
+Here, when two cubes get joined together at a common face, we remove that face from the manifold, preserving that the manifold is homeomorphic to a sphere.
 (This notion of ``join'' is a higher-dimensional analog of gluing.)
 Thus every tree-shaped $n$-cube has surface area $6n-2(n-1) = 4n+2$.

 We allow two cubes to be adjacent even if they are not glued together, in which case there are two surface squares in between.
-If there are no such touching cubes, we call the tree-shaped $n$-cube \defn{well-separated}.
-When the $n$-cubes are not well-separated, we further allow multiple cubes to occupy the same location in space, in which case we call the tree-shaped $n$-cube \defn{self-intersecting}.
+If there are no such touching cubes, we call the tree-shaped $n$-cube \defn{slit-free}. \footnote{Our definition of ``slit-free'' here is less restrictive than previous notions of ``well-separated'' \cite{damian2021unfolding}, which required at least one straight cube (connected to cubes on two opposite faces and nowhere else) between every two non-straight cubes.} When the $n$-cubes are not slit-free, we further allow multiple cubes to occupy the same location in space, in which case we call the tree-shaped $n$-cube \defn{self-intersecting}.

 All cubes of a tree-shaped $n$-cube naturally lie on a cubical grid.
 Define \defn{grid cutting} to be cutting restricted to edges of the cubical grid, and \defn{grid refolding} to be grid cutting followed by gluing that results in another tree-shaped $n$-cube.